 The following factors can raise your risk for developing mono:

-Your health care provider will do a physical examination, checking for fever, sore throat, swollen glands, and swelling of your spleen or liver.
+Your doctor will do a physical examination, checking for fever, sore throat, swollen glands, and swelling of your spleen or liver.
 Your doctor may also do a blood test to confirm the diagnosis.

 Someone who has mono doesn't need to be isolated because the virus isn't usually spread through the air.
 Family members or college roommates have only a slight risk of being infected, unless they kiss the person.
 It's best not to share eating utensils or toothbrushes.

 Treatment for mono includes bed rest and plenty of fluids.
-You may feel so tired and weak that you can hardly get out of bed for about a week, but symptoms generally begin to get better after about 2 weeks.
+You may feel so tired and weak that you can hardly get out of bed for about a week.
+Symptoms typically begin to improve after about 2 weeks.
 People with mono should avoid contact sports and heavy lifting for 2 months due to the risk of rupturing the spleen.

-There is no cure for mono, but your health care provider may prescribe the following medications to treat some symptoms:
+There is no cure for mono, but your health care provider may prescribe the following medications to treat your symptoms:

 - Antibiotics don't work against mono, but your doctor may prescribe them to treat strep throat.